SergiyStoyan/CliverRoutines/README.md

 ## Overview
 A cross-platform C# lib that exposes generally used routines:
-- serializing class members which replaces standard .NET settings for desktop applications;
+- serializing which replaces standard .NET settings for desktop applications;
 - logging with threading and session support;
 - auxiliary routines;